 Data Analysis

-Mean percent total lipid concentration (MPTLC) of the dry fish weight was determined by dividing the post-extraction weight of each sample by the pre-extraction weight and converting to a percent.
+Mean percent total lipid concentration (MPTLC) of the dry fish weight was determined by dividing the lipid weight (i.e., the pre-extraction weight minus the post-extraction weight) of each sample by the pre-extraction weight and converting to a percent.
 The three subsamples for each fish were used to calculate average MPTLC; the average coefficient of variation among all fish was 0.09

 MPTLC was transformed using the logit function (Warton and Hui, 2011) and compared across sites (north, south, and central) and seasons (spring, summer, autumn).
-We used a three-way Analysis of Covariance (ANCOVA) with length as a covariate to test our hypothesis that total lipid content of juvenile lake trout varied between sources, and among seasons and locations.
+We used a three-way Analysis of Covariance (ANCOVA) with length as a covariate to test our hypothesis that total lipid content of juvenile lake trout varied between sources (i.e., stocked versus wild), and among seasons and locations.
 The data did not conform to the parametric assumption of homoscedasticity and sample sizes were low for some locations and seasons.
 Therefore, we used a non-parametric bootstrapping approach to conduct our analyses.
 We generated a bootstrap sample by randomly assigning, with replacement, a lipid content, length, source, season, and location to a bootstrapped fish, for each of 182 fish (i.e., the number of observations in the original sample).
 The F statistic of the covariate (length), independent variables (source, season, and location), and all 11 possible interactions of these variables, were extracted from the bootstrap sample ANCOVA.
 The resampling procedure was repeated 10,000 times to create a distribution of bootstrapped F statistics for each variable and interaction.
 We calculated 95th percentile F statistics from each bootstrap distribution.
 The observed F statistic from the ANCOVA of the original data was deemed statistically significant if it fell above the 95th percentile of the bootstrap distribution of F statistics.
 All analyses were conducted using the R statistical environment v3.6.1.
 (R Core Team, 2019).

 Results

-One-hundred and ninety-seven juvenile lake trout (86 wild and 111 stocked, including 15 hatchery-sampled fish in the stocked group) were analyzed for MPTLC (Table 1).
+One-hundred and ninety-seven juvenile lake trout (86 wild and 96 stocked, plus 15 hatchery-sampled fish) were analyzed for MPTLC (Table 1).
 The overall average (± SD) MPTLC was 15.2 ± 7.1% of dry mass for stocked fish in the lake and 17.0 ± 6.8% for wild fish.
 MPTLC of lake trout from the hatchery, just prior to stocking into Lake Champlain, was 35.1 ± 2.9% of dry mass.

-All significant main effects were confounded with interaction effects and do not allow for interpretation.
+All main effects were confounded with interaction effects and do not allow for interpretation.
 We found significant interaction effects between MPTLC in length and season (p < 0.01), length and source (p < 0.0001), and season and location (p < 0.01; Figures 2 & 3).
 Seasonal variation in MPTLC increased with length in stocked and wild juvenile lake trout, with spring MPTLC higher than summer and autumn as length increases.
 Stocked juvenile lake trout showed a continuous drop in MPTLC from pre-winter levels at stocking in November to the following autumn.
 Wild juvenile lake trout displayed higher MPTLC than stocked juvenile lake trout but a slower increase in MPTLC by length (Figure 2).

 Spatial variation in stocked and wild juvenile lake trout was confounded with seasonal variation.